dbroockman/repeated-online-panel-experiments/README.md

 Survey questions usually fall into one of four buckets.

 - Outcome measures
-- Things might predict opinion change useful for modeling
+- Items might predict opinion change useful for modeling
-- Filler questions unrelated to politics
+- Filler questions unrelated to the broad outcome of interest (e.g., non-political questions)
 - Ancillary non-experimental outcomes of independent interest

+Example survey instruments are available for a previous experiment using this design [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/WKR39N) (see "Miami t0.pdf", etc.).

 ## Re-Survey Solicitation Emails

 We ask respondents for their email addresses and ask them to complete follow up surveys with solicitations sent to these email addresses.
 Examples of these solicitaitons are available [here](https://github.com/dbroockman/repeated-online-panel-experiments/tree/master/qualtrics%20examples).

+# Treatment Procedure

+The placebo design [Nickerson 2005](http://www.jakebowers.org/ITVExperiments/Nickerson.PA2005.pdf).
+TKTK.

 # Other Resources